Skip to main content

 What we look for:

-- Compensation alignment — Are employees paid fairly relative to market?
+• Compensation alignment: Are employees paid fairly relative to market?

-- Career growth — Is there a visible path forward?
+• Career growth: Is there a visible path forward?

-- Cultural fit — Do employees feel they belong?
+• Cultural fit: Do employees feel they belong?

-- Work-life integration — Does the job enhance or drain their life?
+• Work-life integration: Does the job enhance or drain their life?

-- Leadership trust — Do employees believe in where the company is going?
+• Leadership trust: Do employees believe in where the company is going?

 Engagement

 What it measures: The commitment of an individual or team to helping the organization achieve its goals.
-Your Engagement Score measures how invested employees are in supporting their team, the broader business, and their own professional objectives.
+An Engagement Score measures how invested employees are in supporting their team, the broader business, and their own professional objectives.

 Why it matters:

+Gallup's State of the Global Workplace 2026 report found that 20% of employees worldwide were engaged at work in 2025, the lowest reading since 2020 and the second consecutive annual decline.
 Being disengaged for a month is a bad week at work.
 Being disengaged for years is how people wake up one day and realize they've built a career they don't even like.

 In low-engagement companies, the few people who are engaged get punished for it.
 They pick up dropped balls, smooth over conflicts, and quietly absorb the emotional labor their disengaged teammates won't touch.